 Unless they are trained and made to socialize with people at an early age, their guarding instincts tend to get out of control.

-From the perspective of an owner, you will find that you will have a hard time reading their facial expressions and their posture, as they are naturally more reserved.
+From an owner’s perspective, you will find that you will have a hard time reading their facial expressions and posture, as they are naturally more reserved.

 Akitas also have a working, independent mind.
 Some of them are more dominant than others and will want you to prove yourself before they listen to you.